You are here >

 Caritas is assisting people to improve their own livelihoods and adapt to the effects of climate change in Tonga.
 We have been working with Caritas Tonga since 1999.

-A total of NZ$89,551 has been distributed as loans and as of December 2012, a total of NZ$56,144 has been repaid to Caritas Tonga who are administering the project.
-Caritas supports this project with financial help from the government’s New Zealand Aid Programme.
+A total of NZ$215,703 has been distributed as loans to these groups by Caritas Tonga who are administering the project.
+Loans are repaid in monthly instalments when community-based officers visit each group, and these funds are then used to provide loans to other groups.
+Caritas supports this project with financial help from the Government’s New Zealand Aid Programme.

-The main responsibilities of the officer include: visiting communities to gather data and knowledge of local and traditional methods for dealing with climate change; conducting training to raise awareness of climate change; researching methods of adaptation and mitigation and developing an action plan with the communities, local and national government authorities and civil society to respond to climate change and build resilience.
-In 2013 funds from Mufti Mania Day will go towards this project.
+The main responsibilities of the Climate Change Officer include: visiting communities to gather data and knowledge of local and traditional methods for dealing with climate change; conducting training to raise awareness of climate change; researching methods of adaptation and mitigation and developing an action plan with the communities, local and national government authorities and civil society to respond to climate change and build resilience.

 Read more about Tonga here: